 #2 Prove that your sales projections are credible – the Feasibility Study

-USCIS’s vision of sales is that they should meet industry standards and be able to compete with other players in the market.
+USCIS’s vision of sales is that it should meet industry standards and be able to compete with other players in the market.
 The purpose of credible sales projections is to verify that the employee can support a structure with the number of employees required to sustain an L1 visa and that the employees are participating in the job creation process.
 We know it’s tough to justify sales right away when the market has not yet been tested, but we have prepared a few ways that can be used to show immigration that the sales projections make sense and are realistic.

-Industry Analysis – An industry analysis allows for the display of industry trends in which you are competing and proves to the USCIS how you can justify short term and/or long term growth.
+Industry Analysis – An industry analysis allows for the display of industry trends in which you are competing and proves to the USCIS how you can justify short-term and/or long-term growth.
 Historical data, key players, and geographic data help put the business plan in context and therefore support sales data.
 Use these to your advantage.

 Marketing & Sales Investment – Showing USCIS that you have invested in marketing efforts and sales channels is a very straightforward way to justify sales projections.

-Proven Business Model – An established business model in the home country is an effective way to prove to US company’s operations that the product is not affected by location.
+Proven Business Model – An established business model in the home country is an effective way to prove to a US company’s operations that the product is not affected by location.
 Regardless, it’s always a positive point to include in the business plan.

-The Feasibility Study – The feasibility study is a combination of the above analyses and provides ample points that describe the credibility of sales projections in an L1 visa application which further help avoid L1 Visa rejection.
+The Feasibility Study – The feasibility study is a combination of the above analyses and provides ample points that describe the credibility of sales projections in an L1 visa application which further helps avoid L1 Visa rejection.